 - Brand perception of neighbours and upkeep of surrounding environment

 - Standardised opening and closing hours enforced across the property

 - Air-conditioned/climate controlled walkways from major transport points

 Main price factors

-- Length of Contract (longer contracts can have reduced prices)
+- Length of Contract

-- Level of Amenities/Services (is there a shared receptionist or other service?)
+- Level of Amenities/Services

-Rental prices heavily depend on location.
+Rental prices are heavily dependent on the location.